sdias/win-10-virtual-desktop-enhancer/README.md

 There are three functions: switching to another desktop, moving the current window to another desktop, and moving the current window to another desktop and then switch to that desktop.

-For each function you can set a modifier (a combination of one or more keys) that when pressed at the same time as the number keys (0-9) or the previous and next keys, will execute that function.
+For each function you can set modifiers (a combination of one or more keys) that when pressed at the same time as the number keys (0-9) or the previous and next keys, will execute that function.
 The keys that are available are: "Ctrl", "Shift", Alt" and "Win".
 You can also set it to only use the version of the key on one side of the keyboard, by adding "L" or "R" to the beginning, like for example "LCtrl" for left control and "RWin" for right windows key.

+You can also set an extra modifier which makes these actions affect desktops 11 to 20 instead, when using the modifiers above and the number keys.
+You should specify it as you would for the modifiers above.

 The previous and next keys can also be customized.
 They default to "Left" and "Right", for the left and right arrows, respectively, [but can be set to any value in this page (except modifiers)](https://www.autohotkey.com/docs/KeyList.htm).